 - Gift It or keep for your baby!

-This quick and easy beginner crochet baby blanket uses a single crochet stitch for the entire blanket.
-The single crochet is the easiest stitch and the pattern is created when you change yarn colors unevenly thus creating a staggered and uneven look.
-The finishing touch is a ruffled border.
-The craft store didn’t have my preferred yarn so I used Lions Brand for the fall colors I was looking for.
-I had enough yarn from these 5 skeins to make the baby blanket and the border.
+This easy crochet baby blanket pattern uses a single crochet stitch for the entire blanket.
+The single crochet is the easiest stitch and the pattern is created when you change yarn colors randomly which creates a staggered and uneven look.
+The finishing touch is a ruffled border but you can add any border style you want.

 Some crochet stitches use up more yarn because of the texture and depth of the stitch.
 The puff stitch or popcorn stitch are two examples.
 If you use one of these two stitches in a project, plan on using almost double the amount of yarn.
 Always buy enough yarn to finish your project.